-When I need to feed a crowd, this cheesy garlic pull-apart bread is always my go-to.
-It’s inexpensive and fast to make, but — more importantly — it bakes beautifully and is completely irresistible.
+When you need to feed a crowd, this cheesy garlic pull-apart bread should be your go-to.
+It’s inexpensive and fast to make from scratch, but more importantly, it bakes beautifully and is insanely fun to eat!

 - 1 medium shallot